 The Products, by Classification

 To provide a high-level overview of the options available in the Bible Study software world, I have classified them into a handful of categories.
-The first group I identify below are the three big-name commercial publishers, who dominate the academic market (and much of the non-academic market as well) with superior technical functionality.
+The first group I identify below are the two big-name commercial publishers, who dominate the academic market (and much of the non-academic market as well) with superior technical functionality.
 The second class is the other commercial vendors who sell various permutations of “library” packages bundled on top of core program functionality.
-That core functionality ranges from searching and comparing, to identifying relevant study aids, to managing user study documentation.
-The third category consists of free programs, which offer a variety of options.
+The third category consists of free programs, published by individuals.
 A fourth grouping lists what I call vertical programs, which focus on very specific uses or markets.
-A fifth category is the web-based tools that are available.
+A fifth and final category consists of web-based tools.

-Logos is at the opposite end of the spectrum from BibleWorks in terms of exploiting the various kinds of secondary reference works available.
-Logos has many thousands of such resources available, some sold as parts of tiered library offerings, some offered a la carte, and some offered either way.
+Logos has, by far, the largest library of electronic resources available of all the platforms: some sold as parts of tiered library offerings, some offered a la carte, and some offered either way.
 The scope of possibilities is gigantic, and range from trivial 19th century devotional works in the public domain to the highest quality contemporary academic works on the Bible, or other matters of concern to the Church.
+The program is published for both Windows and Mac platforms, also has a well-integrated app for the popular mobile platforms, and boasts a very good but still-improving cloud-based version of its application, available on a subscription basis, as well as a perhaps too-basic web interface into one’s library for non-subscription users.

-Logos offers its own set of outstanding tools and resources for original language study, but they no longer offer a package specifically geared toward it, so those tools and resources are typically purchased as subsets of the content of larger, more diverse packages containing many secondary resources.
+Logos offers a set of outstanding tools and resources for original language study, including one collection specifically oriented toward study of the Biblical languages, but these tools and resources are often purchased as subsets of the content of larger, more diverse packages containing many secondary resources.
 These packages come in numerous tiers, and are also offered in configuration customized for specific sub-groups within the Church.
 The most significant, for my purposes, being the packages designed for Catholics.
-These are branded as Verbum, not Logos, but are essentially identical in functionality.
-The scope of Catholic resources available inside or outside the Verbum packages is impressive and unparalleled, being drawn from patristic, medieval, post-Reformation, and modern periods: works both magisterial and theological.
+These are branded as Verbum, as opposed to Logos, but are essentially identical in functionality.
+The scope of Catholic resources available both inside and outside the Verbum packages is impressive and unparalleled in the electronic publishing world, being drawn from patristic, medieval, post-Reformation, and modern periods: works both magisterial and theological.

 Logos offers a free “Basic” package under both Logos and Verbum brands for those who want to check it out.
 A Catholic could combine the Verbum Basic package with a $50 “Catechism Collection” and a $10 copy of the New American Bible Revised Edition for a tidy study environment suitable for parish small group study, and have synchronized access to it from his PC or Mac, his tablet or phone, and via web browser.
 The full packages start at $235; packages with meaningful original language support start at $800.
 Logos is not cheap, but it offers a world-class study environment.

-Accordance, like the other two platforms in this class, is highly capable and configurable.
-Like Logos, it is offered in a series of tiered collections that combine Bibles and primary reference works with numerous secondary reference works and other volumes.
+Accordance, like Logos, is highly capable and configurable.
+Also like Logos, it is offered in a series of tiered collections that combine Bibles and primary reference works with numerous secondary reference works and other volumes.
 The collections are offered with emphases on English, Greek, or Hebrew languages.
 Other targeted bundles are available as add-ons.
 There can be a lot of ways to buy certain resources.The set of available resources does not compare to the Logos inventory, but it is still substantial, and stands up against any of the other library-focused packages mentioned in the section below.
-Long a favorite of serious Bible students on the Mac platform, the original language capability of Accordance are comparable to its two peers, once you’ve spent the money to purchase it.
+Long a favorite of serious Bible students on the Mac platform, the original language capability of Accordance are comparable to Logos, once you’ve spent the money to purchase it.
 Like Logos, Accordance offers a free “Lite” package with a handful of resources and a functionally limited engine.
 A starter package is available for $60.
 Serious original language capability will cost approximately what it costs on Logos, but you can look closely for value, especially if you are primarily interested in only Greek, or only Hebrew.

 |Product||Publisher||Desktop App||Mobile App?||Web App?||Subscription Option (Cloud)?|